opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 The function implements the iterative object search algorithm.
 It takes the input back projection of an object and the initial position.
 The mass center in ``window`` of the back projection image is computed and the search window center shifts to the mass center.
 The procedure is repeated until the specified number of iterations ``criteria.maxCount`` is done or until the window center shifts by less than ``criteria.epsilon`` .
 The algorithm is used inside
 :ocv:func:`CamShift` and, unlike
 :ocv:func:`CamShift` , the search window size or orientation do not change during the search.
 You can simply pass the output of
 :ocv:func:`calcBackProject` to this function.
-But better results can be obtained if you pre-filter the back projection and remove the noise (for example, by retrieving connected components with
+But better results can be obtained if you pre-filter the back projection and remove the noise.
+For example, you can do this by retrieving connected components with
 :ocv:func:`findContours` , throwing away contours with small area (
-:ocv:func:`contourArea` ), and rendering the  remaining contours with :ocv:func:`drawContours` ).
+:ocv:func:`contourArea` ), and rendering the  remaining contours with :ocv:func:`drawContours` .

 .. index:: KalmanFilter